 General Program Information

-- Late registration is allowed through the midpoint of a season if space is still available.
-A Promo Code is available to discount programs that have already started.
+- Late registration may be allowed through the midpoint of a season if space is available.

 Program Make-ups and Cancellations